 1. It is a quick and easy walk

-Follow the path left for only around 15 minutes for some ah-may-zing views of Ladybower Reservoir that make the walk totally worth it.
+Follow the path left for only around fifteen minutes for some ah-may-zing views of Ladybower Reservoir that make the walk totally worth it.

 2. It boasts the best views of Ladybower Reservoir

 Speaking of which… not bad, huh?
-By far the best views that Bamford Edge boasts are those across to the reservoir where you will see Snake Pass crossing over the lake.
+By far the best views that Bamford Edge boasts are those across to the reservoir where you’ll see Snake Pass crossing over the lake.

 While many more tourists flock to the nearby, grander Stanage Edge, you won’t find any of these views there.

 3. It’s a great spot for rock climbing

-And the best part is that, unlike Stanage Edge, it is seldom busy, so you’ll have all the rocks to yourself!
+And the best part is that, unlike Stanage Edge, it’s seldom busy, so you’ll have all the rocks to yourself!

 4. And paragliding too!

 Having paraglided less than two months prior, I was dreaming of being back up in the skies, soaking up the views of the reservoir below.
-Instead, I’ll just have to settle on getting by on foot, admiring the paragliders from below…

 5. There are some great photo opportunities